 Visit Margaret Island

-All great european destinations have a city park so you can get away from the hustle and bustle of city life.
-You can get to Budapest’s is Margaret Island via Margaret Bridge and with so much space (2.5 km long and 500 m wide) it is easy to experience a wide variety of activities, these can include; riding around the island in a golf buggy, watching the musical fountain, walking around the Japanese garden or just relaxing on the lawns and enjoying the sunshine.
+All great European destinations have a city park so that you can get away from the hustle and bustle of city life.
+You can get to Budapest’s Margaret Island via Margaret Bridge, and with so much space (2.5 km long and 500 m wide) it is easy to experience a wide variety of activities.
+These can include: riding around the island in a golf buggy, watching the musical fountain, walking around the Japanese garden or just relaxing on the lawns and enjoying the sunshine.

 Try Budapest National Dish Goulash

-There are so many restaurants serving Goulash it’s hard to know which one is going to serve the most authentic.
-Traditionally a beef dish cooked with onions, paprika tomatoes and green peppers (but some add potatoes too).
+There are so many restaurants serving Goulash it’s hard to know which one is going to serve the most authentic one.
+Traditionally, it’s a beef dish cooked with onions, paprika, tomatoes and green peppers (but some add potatoes, too).
 Restaurants serving this dish with positive reviews include Hungarikum Bisztro, Chef Cafe, Rosenstein and the aptly named “Paprika” to name a few.

 Experience the nightlife at ruin bar Instant

-For very unique nightlife you have to visit the biggest ruin pub in Budapest – Instant.
-Positioned in the jewish district and transformed from abandoned buildings it has twenty three rooms, six bars and four dance floors so there’s music to suit everyone’s tastes.
-Known as an enchanted forest and with lots of little passageways there’s so much to explore just watch you don’t get lost!
+For a very unique nightlife experience you have to visit the biggest ruin pub in Budapest – Instant.
+Positioned in the Jewish Quarter and transformed from abandoned buildings, it has twenty three rooms, six bars and four dance floors, so there’s music to suit everyone’s tastes.
+Known as an enchanted forest and with lots of little passageways, there’s so much to explore.
+Just see that you don’t get lost!